+(i) Employee concerned:

-- (i) Complainants and interveners: The data provided is strictly necessary for the purpose.
-Depending on the case, the need for the defence and implementation of the judgement, various details about the individuals may be processed such as: - Identification details: name, surname, date of birth, nationality, marital status, encrypted bank details (on a strictly need-to-know basis for the adjudication of the case). - Professional details: department, grade and step within department, years of service, employment status (active/inactive/retiree), allowances received, rewarding history, remuneration, engagement in additional tasks, professional contact details. - Litigation history (re past and pending disputes), if relevant for the case. - Any statements relating to the case. - Depending on the subject matter of the litigation, it might require the processing of special categories of data or of sensitive data, such as: - Health information - Sex life or sexual orientation (especially in cases involving allegations of harassment or discrimination) - Trade union membership - o Criminal offences, criminal convictions - History of any disciplinary measures or sanctions against the complainant.
+Depending on the case, various details about the data subject are processed such as their:

+- Identification details: name, surname, date of birth, nationality, marital status, encrypted bank details (on a strictly need-to-know basis for the adjudication of the case). - Professional details: department, grade and step within department, employment status (active/inactive/retiree), engagement in additional tasks, professional contact details. - Litigation history (re past and pending disputes), if relevant for resolution of the dispute. - Settlement history and whether settlement attempts have been accepted or rejected in the past. - Any statements relating to the case. - Depending on the subject matter of the litigation, it might require the processing of special categories of data or of sensitive data, such as: - Health information - Sex life or sexual orientation (especially in cases involving allegations of harassment or discrimination) - Trade union membership - Criminal offences, criminal convictions, - History of any disciplinary measures or sanctions against the employee concerned.